catseye/Fountain/doc/Design-of-Fountain.md

     is not known to be strict.
 *   Therefore we don't know if there are any problems that are in NEXPTIME that aren't in PSPACE.
-*   Therefore we don't know if there are any PR functions which can be expressed as a CSL.
+*   Therefore we don't know if there are any PR functions which cannot be expressed as a CSL.
 (Because if there were, we could seperate NEXPTIME and PSPACE, and we haven't.)

 Therefore we don't have an indication of which PR functions are